inducer/dagrt/leap/vm/codegen/NOTES.md

 This "depth-first" strategy needs to be modified in the presence of "If" instructions.
-For an "If" instruction, the condition in the "If" instruction must be evaluted *before* its dependencies are executed.
+For an "If" instruction, the condition in the "If" instruction must be evaluated *before* its dependencies are executed.
 Furthermore, the semantics of the DAG are such that after an "If" instruction is executed, each conditional dependency on the appropriate branch is executed only once.